-To have an through understanding of both the ESNZ Jumping rules and of the ESNZ General Regulations.
-Help the Organising Committee and to be able to assist in maintaining appropriate standards.
+To have an everall through understanding of both the ESNZ Jumping rules and of the ESNZ General Regulations.
+Help the eOrganising Committee of an event and to be able to assist the Organising Committee in maintaining the appropriate standards.
 The person in the role must have the relevant experience to be able to assist both the Course Designer and the Organising Committee.
 Ideally the person in this role would be in contact with the Organising Committee well before the event.
-This may involve a visit to the event site and should where possible check the schedule and its conditions prior to it be advertised.
-Should a Technical Delegate not be appointed the President of the Ground Jury will cover this role
+This may involve a visit to the event site and must hould where possible check approve the schedule before it goes to print. and its conditions prior to it be advertised.
+Should a Technical Delegate not be appointed the President of the Ground Jury will cover this role.